Discrete Mathematics G (6699.5)

 Special assessment requirements

 In order to pass the unit each quiz must be attempted and a non-zero mark attained.
 The quiz marks will be averaged for a combined total.
 This combined total must be 50% or above to pass.
 However, if you get 0 on at least one test your grade will be NX, no matter what your overall average is.
+If you are given 0 on a test as a misconduct penalty then your quiz marks will be averaged for a combined total.
 If you do not attempt at least one test your grade will be NC, no matter what your overall average is.
 The grade will be determined using the following table.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.